Halliburton-Landmark/gdp/README-deb.md

 **This README is only relevant if you are installing from the Debian packages.
 Those packages are *not* included with the source distribution.
 If you are installing from source, please read `README-compiling.md`.**

+***Nota Bene:*** we are switching to doing packaging using Docker images rather than Debian packages.
+This transition is not yet complete.
+We apologize for any confusion.

 Package structure:
 =================